pivotal/docs-tap/cloud-native-runtimes/how-to-guides/auto-tls/tls-guides-letsencrypt-http01.hbs.md

 # Configure Cloud Native Runtimes to use a custom Issuer or ClusterIssuer

+This topic tells you how to configure Cloud Native Runtimes to use a custom Issuer or ClusterIssuer.

+## <a id="overview"></a> Overview

 The ability to opt out of the shared ingress issuer and use a custom Issuer or ClusterIssuer for Cloud Native Runtimes provides greater flexibility, security, isolation, and integration with existing infrastructure, allowing you to tailor the TLS configurations to your specific needs and requirements.

-We will explain in the following example how to opt out of the shared ingress issuer and use Let's Encrypt with the HTTP01 challenge type.
-The HTTP01 challenge requires that your load balancer be reachable from the internet by using HTTP.
+The following example explains how to opt out of the shared ingress issuer and use Let's Encrypt with the HTTP01 challenge type.
+The HTTP01 challenge requires that your load balancer be reachable from the Internet by using HTTP.
 With the HTTP01 challenge type, a certificate is provisioned for each service.

 To configure Cloud Native Runtimes to use a custom Issuer or ClusterIssuer with the HTTP01 challenge, follow these steps: